followcat/checkmate/checkmate/issues/sandbox_run_R2_itp_transition.rst

     ...     state_modules.append(
     ...         r.application.components[name].state_module)

-Save transition which will be replaced
+Save block which will be replaced

-    >>> save_transition = \
+    >>> save_block = \
     ...     r.application.components['C1'].engine.blocks[1]

-Replace the second transition in component1 to initial is AnotherState1(R1)
+Replace the second block in component1 to initial is AnotherState1(R1)

     >>> new_items = {